Practical Implementation of RIS-Aided Spectrum Sensing: A Deep Learning-Based Solution: DL-based Spectrum Sensing

+{ Object detection can be considered a prominent domain in computer vision and pertains to the task of accurately locating and classifying objects in a given target image.
+This field finds extensive application in diverse areas, from classifying and locating enemy threads in synthetic aperture radar images to detecting cancer cells in magnetic resonance imaging scans.
+This subsection aims to provide a methodology for the detection, classification, and localization of the PT signals on images that illustrate the frequency and time domain recordings of the signals. } In this study, we utilize two prominent DL-based object detector approaches: Detectron2 \cite{wu2019detectron2} and YOLOv7 \cite{wang2023yolov7}.

-In this study, we utilize two prominent DL-based object detector approaches: Detectron2 \cite{wu2019detectron2} and YOLOv7 \cite{wang2023yolov7}.
-Detectron2, which is developed by Facebook AI Research as an open-source library, provides a modular framework for rapid implementation and assessment of forthcoming research in the computer vision area.
+Detectron2, which is developed by Facebook AI Research (FAIR) as an open-source library, provides a modular framework for rapid implementation and assessment of forthcoming research in the computer vision area.
 The object detection and segmentation methods of Detectron2 include Faster R-CNN, Mask R-CNN, TensorMask, PointRend, RetinaNet, and DensePose.

-YOLOv7 allows the target image to be handled as a network input and directly returns the bounding box probabilities and locations of the detected objects.
-It is reported in \cite{wang2023yolov7} that YOLOv7 outperforms in terms of the inference speed and accuracy thanks to its re-parameterization of the model network and dynamic label assignment.
+YOLOv7, { which is a revised version of YOLO \cite{redmon2016yolo},} allows the target image to be handled as a network input and directly returns the bounding box probabilities and locations of the detected objects. { YOLO is a neural network consisting of a single end-to-end structure, which divides each target image into grids to detect objects when their centers intersect a grid cell.} It is reported in \cite{wang2023yolov7} that YOLOv7 outperforms in terms of the inference speed and accuracy thanks to its re-parameterization of the model network and dynamic label assignment.